databrickslabs/dbldatagen/CONTRIBUTING.md

 If necessary, set `PYSPARK_PYTHON` and `PYSPARK_DRIVER_PYTHON` to point to correct versions of Python.

+To run the tests using a `conda` environment:
+  - Run `make dev-test` from the main project directory to run the unit tests.

+  - Run `make dev-test-with-html-report` to generate test coverage report in `htmlcov/inxdex.html`

+To run the tests using a `pipenv` environment:
-Run  `make tests` from the main project directory to run the unit tests.
+  - Run `make test` from the main project directory to run the unit tests.

-Run `make test-with-html-report` to generate test coverage report in `htmlcov/inxdex.html`
+  - Run `make test-with-html-report` to generate test coverage report in `htmlcov/inxdex.html`

 # Using the test data generator
 To use the project, the generated wheel should be installed in your Python notebook as a wheel based library